 In Washington, D.C., some low-income households have received solar panels for free.
 Solar Works DC, a program launched last year by the Department of Energy and Environment and Department of Employment Services, worked with GRID Alternatives to provide 60 to 100 low-income households with renewable energy while also training about 75 people in career skills for the solar industry.
 Recipients have reported significant savings in their energy bills.
 In Colorado, households have reported savings from the state’s low-income solar installation program as well.

 “More can be done to ensure efforts to slow climate change benefit low-income and diverse communities,” Cushing said.
 “Ultimately, a more holistic approach that considers greenhouse gas and other hazardous air pollutants together might be needed to maximize the short-term public health benefits of addressing climate change and harmonize sustainability and environmental equity goals.”

 California’s housing crisis is closely linked with its attempts to fight climate change through solar policies and the cap-and-trade program, and the very poor are paying the price.
-As the oil and gas industry lobbies for benefits from lawmakers across the country, it is important that leaders on the left prioritize the needs of low income, African-American, and Latino communities.
+As the oil and gas industry lobbies for benefits from lawmakers across the country, it is important that leaders on the left prioritize the needs of low income, Black, and Latino communities.
 Given the immediate consequences are asthma, cancer, and toxic waste in our air and water, it seems too important to wait.

 Before you go, we hope you’ll consider supporting DAME’s journalism.

 Today, just tiny number of corporations and billionaire owners are in control the news we watch and read.
 That influence shapes our culture and our understanding of the world.
 But at DAME, we serve as a counterbalance by doing things differently.
 We’re reader funded, which means our only agenda is to serve our readers.
 No both sides, no false equivalencies, no billionaire interests.
 Just our mission to publish the information and reporting that help you navigate the most complex issues we face.